jgithubs/jsplayarea/README.md

 * Testing
   * Turn up the volume (via script or before hand).
+  * Enable the user to set a volume level in their setup.
 * Need to add another field to compensate for audio levels.
   * Audio levels may not be the same for each student.
   * Audio levels need to be set initially for the default audio/pictures.